devops-den/emqx-kafka-mongo-messaging-app/README.md

 ```

 ### Step 3: Running Kafka service.
-Now we have 2 ways to run the kafka service.
-One way would be navigating to /usr/local/kafka/bin and run the kafka script everytime.
-Second way is, running it as a unix service.
-We will go with running it as a service.
+Now that we have two options for starting the Kafka service, we can choose to run it as a unix service.
+Alternatively, we can navigate to /usr/local/kafka/bin and run the Kafka script each time.

-> **_NOTE:_** Apache Kafka can be started using ZooKeeper or KRaft.
-To get started with either configuration follow one the sections below but not both
+> **_NOTE:_** ZooKeeper or KRaft can be used to start Apache Kafka; in this post, we will use ZooKeeper Flow rather of both.

 - #### Step 1 - Creating System Unit Files
     ```